gabrielcs/nyc-subway-canvass/README.md

 Finally, we have filtered out stations with fewer than 4000 average daily entries and selected a maximum of 5 stations per high school.
 We have sorted the dataset first by the potential college students of each school and then by the average number of daily traffic for each station.
 The final recommendation has 29 stations and also includes data like start and end time for each school, as well as the city in which the school/station is located.

 ## Final Recommendation
-Follows an excerpt of the final recommendation:
+The final recommendation consists of 29 stations.
+Here are the top 13:

 | School Name | Potential College Students | Start Time | End Time | Station Name | Avg.
 Daily Traffic Feb. | City |
 | --- | --- | --- | --- | --- | --- | --- |